Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

-Pine Trees Shed Their Needles Each Year Providing and Unlimited Supply of Raw Material
+Pine Trees Provide an Unlimited Supply of Raw Material

 Pine needle baskets are unique-looking and as such, are highly sought after by collectors.

 Others don't choose to buy baskets; they would like to learn how to make their own.
 If you have ever considered trying your hand at pine needle basket making, you may have had questions about finding and using pine needles and which needles are best suited for this purpose.
 There are different trees and different needles and the length of needles can vary greatly.

 - Which needles should be used for basket making?